 What is Penetration Testing?

 For those who are yet unfamiliar, penetration testing is a type of test that is designed to assess your system before a hacker does.
 By simulating real-world attack scenarios, conducting a pentest helps companies find and fix security gaps that could lead to security breaches.
 In other words, penetration testing involves creating fake attacks to mimic the attacks of most cyber hackers.
-From there, it fixes the issues to prevent these attackers from stealing records, intellectual property, personal identifiable information (PII), cardholder data, protected health information, compromised credentials, and more.
+From there, it fixes the issues to prevent these attackers from stealing records, intellectual property, personally identifiable information (PII), cardholder data, protected health information, compromised credentials, and more.

 Stages of Penetration Testing